Get up to 4 Free Quotes!

 Just because faux wood tile has so many advantages over hardwood flooring, it doesn’t mean it will cost more than its solid wood counterpart.
 According to Omaha Magazine, the price per square foot of faux wood tile is only a mere fraction of what you’ll pay for real hardwood.
 Additionally, because it doesn’t require any special upkeep, like refinishing, you will surely save more money in the long run.

 Want to get the luxurious look with a more affordable price?
-The average cost to install ceramic or porcelain tile floors is approximately $3,724 for 500 square feet of flooring.
+The average cost to install ceramic or porcelain tile floors are approximately $3,724 for 500 square feet of flooring.
 See the specific cost in your area.

-Faux wood tile is a perfect combination of wood and tile, offering not only good looks, but functional benefits.
+Faux wood tile is a perfect combination of wood and tile, offering not only good looks but functional benefits.
 You can use this versatile flooring material anywhere, whether it be indoors or outdoors.